CocoaHeadsOslo/meetups/19-05-2016/announcement.md

 18:00
 - Oslo Bysykkel — Anders Svendal

-Anders writes the code that make flat designs come to life.
-Programming languages like Ruby, JavaScript and Swift may not mean much to most people, but are his essential tools for making great stuff happen.
-Anders freelanced as a web developer while earning his Bachelors degree in Information Technology, and has been programming since the age of 13.
+Anders is a full stack developer and proud half of Tight.
+His workday is all about making digital products for clients like Aftenposten, NSB and Oslo Bysykkel – with Ruby, JavaScript and Swift being the favourite tools of the trade.

-He is now part of Tight, the company behind the new Oslo Bysykkel app.
-In this talk Anders will guide us through what it took to bring one of the most beloved apps in Oslo to life.
-He will also share tips on working with hardware and some fun anecdotes while building this app.
+In 2016, Tight’s focus has been all about Oslo Bysykkel, and bringing one of Oslo’s most beloved services to the smartphone.
+In this talk, Anders will walk us through what it took to bring the app to life – diving into a hardware project for the first time with super high stakes and a really short timeframe.

 18:45:
 - Opera - Igor Mandrigin